2 juveniles detained in deadly Kansas City Chiefs parade shooting, police chief says

 Graves said Thursday that the people injured in the shooting ranged between the ages of 8 and 47 years old, and half of the victims were under the age of 16.

-Three people were taken into custody shortly after the shooting, including one suspect was arrested after being chased by police shortly after the shots were fired, Graves said Wednesday.
-Several firearms has been recovered, Graves said.
+The three people were taken into custody shortly after the shooting, including one suspect who was arrested after being chased by police shortly after the shots were fired, Graves said Wednesday.

+Mayor Quinton Lucas told reporters that the city still plans to hold a parade next month to celebrate St. Patrick's Day.

+"We'll do everything that we can, both as a city and working with our state and federal partners, to see that we can help avoid these types of situations," Lucas said.
+"Unfortunately, this is not the first shooting at a parade in our country or rally."

 for more features.